Juan-bit94/reading-notes/Readings-Network-Connectivity.md

 - The Remote Desktop Protocol allows remote users to see and use Windows on a device in another location.
 Key peripherals like your keyboard and mouse are shared with the remote machine, allowing users to use and control it from any location.
 # What is the RDP port number?
 - The RDP port number is 3389
+# Things I want to know more about
+- I would like to know about encyption protocols that are not in use anymore.
+Knowing why they are not used would give me an idea of how hacks happen due to misconfigurations in the security settings.